 My passion as a teacher is to support the writers I work with in creating an incredibly rich, complex and unique vocabulary – a tool kit – for what happens when you reach a border of some kind in your writing, or want to find out what it’s like to cross one.

-I am core faculty in the Department of Writing and Poetics at Naropa University in Boulder, Colorado.
-I live in a cottage with my son and an ageing hound called Miss Libby, who formerly lived in Texas.
+In addition to teaching at Goddard, I am core faculty in the Department of Writing and Poetics at Naropa University in Boulder, Colorado.
+I live in a cottage with my son and an aging hound called Miss Libby, who formerly lived in Texas.
 Every morning, I wake up, drink two cups of Earl Grey tea, and write.